atakanoz/atakanoz/README.md

 [![GitHub Banner](./assets/github-cover.png)](https://atakanoz.com)
 <br>
-Hey there, fabulous human!
-Atakan here, your friendly neighborhood web wizard hailing from the earth.
-I've got this peculiar knack for creating stuff on the vast and wild web – especially in WordPress.
+Hey there, human!
+I am Atakan, a seasoned Full Stack Web Developer, and I hail from the earth (Originally from 🇹🇷 Turkey, currently in 🇵🇭 Philippines).
+My expertise lies in crafting intricate solutions on the vast landscape of the web, with a particular focus on WordPress development.

-Despite my degree in sociology (because understanding people is fun, right?), I've discovered that my true calling lies in untangling, investigating, and fixing code rather than dissecting societal puzzles.
-Go figure!
+Despite holding a degree in sociology – the study of humanity's intricacies – I have found my true passion lies in the meticulous process of untangling, investigating, and rectifying code-related challenges rather than delving into the complexities of societal enigmas.

-Since the ancient times of 2011, I've been on a wild coding spree, crafting websites and web apps like a caffeinated squirrel on a keyboard.
-My main gig?
-Conjuring up WordPress magic for businesses ranging from tiny startups to grand enterprises.
+Since the inception of my coding journey in 2011, I have been dedicated to the creation of websites and web applications, navigating the digital realm with the precision of a determined artisan.
+My primary focus is on conjuring WordPress enchantment tailored for businesses, ranging from fledgling startups to distinguished enterprises.

-Let me drop a twist of my favoritue quote here:
+Allow me to impart a touch of wisdom with my favorite quote:

 > We have two hands and one mouth so that we can write code twice as much as we speak.
 > (Originally from Epictetus)